th3drk0ne/sindenps/docs/guides/intro.md

 - Ideal for games expecting the older Namco protocol

 ### Automatic Mode Switching
-SindenPS detects which Arduino is connected and switches the driver channel accordingly — no manual toggling or scripts.
+SindenPS detects which Arduino is connected and switches the Lightgun Emulation mode accordingly — no manual toggling or scripts.

 ---